Metropolis of Propolis

 |(propolis: noun, ˈprä-pə-ləs, : a brownish resinous material of waxy consistency collected by bees from the buds of trees and used as a cement in repairing and maintaining the hive.
 In a tincture with alcohol, it has serious medicinal uses)

-Produce honey and propolis for sale, foraged by 7 hives of bees from
+Produce honey and propolis for sale, foraged by 6 or 7 hives of bees from

 - Pear trees (Bartlett & Bradford)